jeffboody/libvkk/readme.md

 performance by creating multiple secondary renderers to record various parts of the scene in parallel.
-The drawing doesn't actually occur until the secondary renderers are drawn into a SECONDARY renderer with the drawSecondary function.
+The drawing doesn't actually occur until the secondary renderers are drawn into a SECONDARY renderer with the vkk\_renderer\_drawSecondary() function.
 A secondary renderer may only be drawn once per frame into a SECONDARY renderer.
 The commands recorded to the secondary command buffer are only valid for the current frame and must be re-recorded for subsequent frames.
-And finally, the beginSecondary function should only be called if the corresponding SECONDARY renderer begin function was successful.
+And finally, the vkk_renderer\_beginSecondary() function should only be called if the corresponding SECONDARY renderer begin function was successful.

 Renderers may share images, uniform set factories and pipeline layouts.
 Renderers may share buffers and uniform sets only when update is set to STATIC.
 Renderers may not share graphics pipelines.

-The surfaceSize function allows the app to query the renderer for the surface size.
+The vkk\_renderer\_surfaceSize() function allows the app to query the renderer for the surface size.

 	void vkk_renderer_surfaceSize(vkk_renderer_t* self,
 	                              uint32_t* _width,
 	                              uint32_t* _height);

-The updateBuffer function may be used to update uniform, vertex and index buffers.
+The vkk\_renderer\_updateBuffer() function may be used to update uniform, vertex and index buffers.
 The default renderer may only update buffers when the update mode is set to DEFAULT and offscreen renderers may only update buffers when the update mode is set to OFFSCREEN.
 When a uniform buffer is declared with an update mode of DEFAULT or OFFSCREEN then the app must update the buffer once and only once every frame.
 The app must update the entire uniform buffer.
 The rules for updating a vertex/index buffer are subtly different.
 When a vertex/index buffer is declared with an update mode of DEFAULT or OFFSCREEN then the app may update the buffer zero or one time per frame.
 The app may update a subset of the vertex/index buffer.
 The partial updates for vertex/index buffers allows the app to avoid reallocating a vertex/index buffer per frame when the underlying geometry may be changing shape.

 	void vkk_renderer_updateBuffer(vkk_renderer_t* self,
 	                               vkk_buffer_t* buffer,
 	                               size_t size,
 	                               const void* buf);

-The updateUniformSetRefs function may be used to update references for a uniform set (BUFFER\_REF and IMAGE\_REF).
+The vkk\_renderer\_updateUniformSetRefs() function may be used to update references for a uniform set (BUFFER\_REF and IMAGE\_REF).
 When a uniform set includes such a reference then they must be updated once and only once per frame.

 	typedef enum
 	{